nortonpmjr/transformers-card-game/README.md

 `pod install`

 It will install the dependencies, now you can open the workspace file or type `xed .` in the terminal and run the project

+## Known Technical Debts

+* Add Keychain to save the JWT
+* UI Test
+* Unit Test the view controllers
+* Unit Test the repository class

+## Assumptions

+The UI was made simple by purpose, the focus here was on architecture and organizing the data.
+Some dependencies can be remove if needed, given proper time to replace them.